Horse Rescue

 Angel

 Angel was one of five horses we rescued from the Pyramids area in Giza.
 Although impossible to believe, she was being ridden by tourists at the Pyramids.
 Her condition was shocking and deeply disturbing.
 We knew the recovery process would be a long and challenging one.
-Thankfully, her progress has been steady, and we are delighted to see her condition improving and her spunky personality shining through.
+Thankfully, her progress has been steady, and we are delighted to see her condition improving and her perky personality shining through.

 Angel arrived to us with many wounds, and we can only imagine what she had been through.